HuolalaTech/page-spy/README.md

 <h1 align="center">PageSpy</h1>

-> A developer tools for debug remote web page.
+> A developer tool for debugging remote web page.

 ## What's this